Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Home.md

 This widget shows the latest events from the system event log.
 By default, 5 events are shown, but this number can be changed.
 To view the complete event log, click View All.

 ## Pending User Requests
-If you have enabled the ability for users to register for new SpiraPlan accounts themselves, any pending requests will be listed here.
+If you have enabled the ability for users to register for new Spira accounts themselves, any pending requests will be listed here.
 To accept or deny the requests, click View All.
 By default the list is limited to 5.
 This number can be adjusted.

 ## Data Synchronization
 This widget shows a list of active data-synchronization services, together with the status and date/time of the last synchronization.